blue-santa/arctic-miner-UAF/README.md

     - Layout Drawing of Transportation Demonstration Area
     - Legal and other required documentation

+Also note the following.

+    Phase 2 contains three (3) levels.
+In this Phase, teams will design, build, and test terrestrial analog full-scale prototypes of robotic icy regolith excavation and transportation systems.
+Downstream ice and/or water delivery equipment described in Phase 1 of this Challenge will not be considered in Phase 2 of this Challenge.

+    LEVEL 1: PLAN THE PROTOTYPE

+    Teams will develop detailed engineering designs and long-duration demonstration test plans for their prototype systems.

+    All teams that submit compliant deliverables by the deadline will move into Level 2.

+    Up to $500,000 in prizes will be offered in Level 1.

+    LEVEL 2: BUILD & TEST THE PROTOTYPE
+    Build your terrestrial analog full-scale prototype and conduct durability demonstrations at a facility of your choosing and submit the report data.

+    Up to 15 teams will be selected to advance to Level 3

+    Up to $1,000,000 in prizes will be offered in Level 2

 ### Current Obstacles

 Many students are excited about the idea of getting involved with Break The Ice, but are not sure how to proceed.